insanj/Cleary/README.md

 Cleary
 =======================

 Create Clear tasks on the fly using Activator.
 Available for free on [BigBoss](http://thebigboss.org).
+Retired in favor of [Clear for ProWidgets](https://github.com/insanj/ClearforProWidgets).

 ---------------------------------------
 	Simplified BSD License
-	Copyright (c) 2013, Julian Weiss
+	Copyright (c) 2013-2014, Julian Weiss
 	All rights reserved.

 	Redistribution and use in source and binary forms, with or without